How To Reverse Metabolic Damage & Adrenal Fatigue

 A paleo approach also decreases inflammation.
 We’ve talked about the role that stress plays in adrenal health and any stress on the body, combined with blood sugar imbalances also likely result in a varying degrees of inflammation.
 Even if you have no stress, if you have some type of inflammationary issue then you’re still going to beat up your adrenals and cause a larger problem.

-Step Four: Sleep
+Step Four: Sleep For Adrenal Fatigue Repair

 In healthy individuals if one night of impaired sleep creates levels of insulin resistance similar to diabetics, then you can imagine what chronic sleep deprivation does when you’re in a depleted metabolic state.
 One symptom of high cortisol is an inability to get to sleep due to a sudden surge of night time energy whereas individuals with low cortisol have no problem getting to sleep, but often wake up during the night as a result of a disrupted circadian rhythm.